Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Experiment

 In addition to speed, Stream-DiffVSR achieves a markedly lower memory footprint.
-As shown in \cref{tab:peak_mem}, prior diffusion-based VSR methods such as DOVE, SeedVR2, and Upscale-A-Video either require over 42\,GB of GPU memory or fail with out-of-memory errors on an NVIDIA A6000.
-In contrast, Stream-DiffVSR operates within 20.8\,GB while running more than $2.5\times$ faster, underscoring its efficiency and deployability.
+We emphasize that Stream-DiffVSR performs strictly frame-by-frame causal inference, whereas FlashVSR~\cite{zhuang2025flashvsr} adopts chunk-wise streaming.
+Consequently, FlashVSR’s per-frame runtime can appear low, but its end-to-end latency is bounded by chunk buffering, while Stream-DiffVSR avoids sequence-level waiting and provides immediate frame-level response.
+As shown in \cref{tab:vsr_online_comparison_reds4_dit,tab:vsr_online_comparison_vimeo_dit,tab:videolq_dit}, prior diffusion-based VSR methods such as DOVE~\cite{zhang2025dove}, SeedVR2~\cite{wang2025seedvr2}, and Upscale-A-Video(UAV)~\cite{zhou2024upscale} often require large GPU memory budgets (e.g., exceeding 42\,GB on REDS4/VideoLQ under our settings) or run into OOM on single RTX 4090.
+In contrast, Stream-DiffVSR operates within 19.58\,GB while running more than $2.5\times$ faster, underscoring its efficiency and deployability.